-A synchronization state is shown as a thick horizontal or vertical line, as can be seen in figure "Synchronization state".
+A synchronization state is shown as a thick horizontal or vertical line, as can be seen in figure "Orthogonal state and synchronization nodes".

 For a synchronization to actually join the incoming transitions and execute the outgoing one, all of the following conditions must be met:

-Figure "Synchronization state" shows a sample statechart containing a forking and a joining synchronization.
-After having left the Initialize state, the synchronization state forks the execution flow into two regions r1 and r2.
-Both are part of the Process composite state and both are executed virtually concurrently.
-That is, when activating Process, the substates Line A 1 and Line B 1 also become active.
-When the flows continues and both Line A 2 and Line B 2 have been reached, the synchronization state on the right-hand side joins the flows and transitions to substates Cleanup, making it the active state.
-However, as long as only one of Line A 2 and Line B 2 is active, the synchronization will wait for the other one to also become active, before proceeding to Cleanup.
+Figure "Orthogonal state and synchronization nodes" shows a sample statechart containing a forking and a joining synchronization.
+After having left the Start state, the synchronization state forks the execution flow into two regions r1 and r2.
+Both are part of the Orthogonal State and both are executed virtually concurrently.
+That is, when activating Orthogonal State, the substates A1 and B1 also become active.
+When the flows continues and both A2 and B2 have been reached, the synchronization state on the right-hand side joins the flows and transitions to substates End, making it the active state.
+However, as long as only one of A2 and B2 is active, the synchronization will wait for the other one to also become active, before proceeding to End.
 In case events and/or guards are used on the incoming transitions of a joining synchronization, all conditions need to be satisfied at the same run-to-completion cycle in order to join the flows.

 A shallow history state is a pseudo state that is placed inside the region of a composite state.
 It is used to remember the last active state inside a composite state.
 This makes it possible to jump back to the remembered state instead of starting at the inner initial state again.

 A history state saves the current state exactly when its containing region is left.
 A shallow history state saves the state of the current level only.
 If you need to save the status of multiple nested composite states, use a deep history state.